A master bathroom remodel always gets special attention, and inevitably costs more money to achieve your dream look and feel.

 |Custom built shower enclosure ( built in shelving, bench, frameless glass doors)|

-Before embarking on such a major remodel, its important to have an idea of where you will be spending the money.
-This chart is based on data across the US and breaks down where people end up spending money on their bathroom remodels.
+This chart is based on data across the US and breaks down where people end up spending money on their bathroom renovation.

 Keep in mind that these are just estimates.
 The costs for different items and services will ultimately depend on where you want to splurge vs. save.
 Some things are pure necessity where as others are pure luxury.